CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Projects/1_libft/README.md

 Algorithm to count digits:

-1. If nb == 0, then digit count is 1 (special case)
+- If nb == 0, then digit count is 1 (special case)

-2. Else:
+- Else:

-- count = 0
+1. count = 0

-- while nb > 0:
+2. while nb > 0:

-- nb /= 10
+3. nb /= 10

-- count++
+4. count++

-- After this, count = number of decimal digits.
+After this, count = number of decimal strings.
 Then total length:

 1. len = count